MonkHacker1/SkinCancerMultimodal/README.md

 4. Download the model checkpoints from the Google Drive link and place them in the Checkpoints directory.
 Update CHECKPOINT_DIR in Grok_Final.py to match the storage location.
 ## 🎯 Usage

-The single file `Grok_Final.py` contains all the core functionality for:

 - Training the model
 - Evaluating model performance